+One other factor to consider is how much water does the plant need - some need hardly any water and others need the roots damp most of the time.
 Since we are in a dry area and water is not plentiful, I want the ones that don't need much water -- ie, drought tolerant.

 There are actually many plants that fit the criteria above that are drought tolerant and grow in our county.
-Many are seen in the fields as wildflowers but can now be found at local nurseries.
-Listed below are some of my favorite perennials:
+Listed below are some of my favorites:

 Blackfoot Daisy: A sure winner.
-It is a low mounding plant that blooms Spring through Fall and likes sun and very little water.
+It is a low mounding plant that blooms Spring thru Fall and likes sun and very little water.
 It looks great with any perennial bush because it is low and spreading.
 It does best in full sun.
 (I dug mine up from friend's gravel driveway that was in full sun.)
-You also can plant it in partial shade / filtered sunlight and it is more sprawling but flowers are not as thick.
+You also can plant it in partial shade / filtered sunlight and it is more sprawling and the blooms are not as thick.

 4 Nerve Daisy: A small ground hugging plant with yellow flowers on a six to nine inch stem.
 Needs full sun and is a slow grower.
-It is slow to grow but is a nice bright color.